DM8AT/GLGE-Old/README.md

    - Preset for post processing core
    - Preset for different effects (Bloom, distortion, usw)

+## Working on
+I am currently working on creating more functionality and simplicity in the shader core, so handeling shaders is simpler.

 # Changelogs
 ## Latest:
+- added the abillity to create shaders from an kernal
+## Other:
 - added things for post production
-## Other:
 - added possibility for creating shaders from source code as std::strings
 - deleted doxygen documentation, it was broken
 - changed default shader to std::string instead of external file